Journal Viator, vol. 55:1

 Early Global Insularities: Archipelagos and Islands in Medieval and Early Modern Texts - Sara V. Torres and Nahir I. Otaño Gracia

-Theorizing Insular Exceptionalism in the Early Modern North Atlantic - Tarren Andrews
+Theorizing Insular Exceptionalism in the Early Medieval North Atlantic - Tarren Andrews

 When the Mountains Were Islands: Landing Noah’s Ark on the Shores of Afghan History- Tanvir Ahmed